Servants of Christ Research Professor of Monastic Studies and Ascetical Theology

 BS in Biblical Studies, Cairn University

-Fr.
-Peters joined Nashotah House in 2018 and oversees the annual James Lloyd Breck Conference on Monasticism and the Church and teaches courses in monasticism and ascetical theology.
+Canon Peters joined Nashotah House in 2018 and oversees the annual James Lloyd Breck Conference on Monasticism and the Church and teaches courses in monasticism and ascetical theology.
 His research interests include the history and theology of Christian monasticism, the history of Christian (esp. monastic) theology, and ascetical theology.
 He has presented papers regularly at the International Congress on Medieval Studies and the Evangelical Theological Society annual meeting.
 His published articles have appeared in the American Benedictine Review, Cistercian Studies Quarterly, Tjurunga: An Australasian Benedictine Review, and the Journal of Spiritual Formation and Soul Care, alongside articles in other peer-reviewed journals and edited volumes.
-His most recently published books are Thomas à Kempis: His Life and Spiritual Theology (Cascade Books, 2021) and The Monkhood of All Believers: The Monastic Foundation of Christian Spirituality (Baker Academic, 2018).
+His most recently published books are Anglican Spirituality: An Introduction (Cascade Books, 2024) and Thomas à Kempis: His Life and Spiritual Theology (Cascade Books, 2021).

-Fr.
-Peters is also Professor of Medieval and Spiritual Theology in the Torrey Honors College of Biola University, and a Visiting Scholar at the Von Hügel Institute, St Edmund’s College in the University of Cambridge.
+Canon Peters is also Professor of Medieval and Spiritual Theology in the Torrey Honors College of Biola University, and a Visiting Scholar at the Von Hügel Institute, St Edmund’s College in the University of Cambridge.
 In the past, he has also served as a visiting professor at St. John’s School of Theology.
 He serves (since 2012) as rector of the Anglican Church of the Epiphany in La Mirada, California.
 Ordained in 2009 in the Anglican Church of North America (ACNA), he served from 2009-2012 in part-time ministry at the Diocese of Western Anglicans’ All Saints Cathedral, Long Beach, and until 2020 as a diocesan examining chaplain.
 Prior to his Anglican ordination he was a Baptist minister, serving parishes in Minnesota and Ontario, Canada.
-He is currently a member of the ACNA-Roman Catholic dialogue and the ACNA’s Monastic Communities Task Force.
+He is Canon Theologian of the Reformed Episcopal Church’s Diocese of Mid-America and a member of the ACNA-Roman Catholic dialogue and the ACNA’s Monastic Communities Task Force.

-Fr.
-Peters is a proud Virginian who loves to travel and read, especially nineteenth-century Russian fiction (Dostoyevsky, Tolstoy and Chekhov) and the twentieth-century French novelists Georges Bernanos and François Mauriac.
+Canon Peters is a proud Virginian who loves to travel and read, especially nineteenth-century Russian fiction (Dostoyevsky, Tolstoy and Chekhov) and the twentieth-century French novelists Georges Bernanos and François Mauriac.
 He also enjoys the poetry of John Donne, George Herbert, and Gerard Manley Hopkins.
-Fr.
-Peters’ hobbies include running, home improvement projects and watching films with his family.
-He was married to Christina in 1994, and they have two sons, Brendan and Nathanael.
+Canon Peters’ hobbies include running, home improvement projects and watching films with his family.
+He is married to Christina, and they have two sons, Brendan and Nathanael, and one daughter-in-law, Adriana.

-In progress: Medieval Monastic Theology: Tasting and Seeing the Goodness of God.
-This book will adopt the methodological, categorical heuristic of Jean Leclercq (“monastic theology” vs. “scholastic theology”) to investigate in depth the riches of medieval monastic theology.
-The book will do so chronologically, by focusing on important medieval monastic theologians, such as Peter Damian, Bernard of Clairvaux, Julian of Norwich and Denis the Carthusian.
+In progress: Medieval Monastic Theology: Tasting and Seeing the Goodness of God (Eerdmans Publishing, forthcoming).
+This book will adopt the methodological, categorical heuristic of Jean Leclercq (“monastic theology” vs. “scholastic theology”) to investigate in depth the riches of medieval monastic theology as a theological methodology.

 In progress: An Anglican ascetical theology that begins with the Stoic tradition of philosophy as a way of life, moving through the patristic (esp.
-Clement of Alexandria) and medieval eras, culminating in the Anglican tradition.
+Clement of Alexandria) and medieval eras, culminating in the Anglican tradition, especially the Anglican poetic tradition.
 Given that the foundation of ascetical theology is a robust anthropology and theology of grace, the book will be a combination of both constructive theology and Christian history.

 In progress: A history of fourteenth- and fifteenth-century monasticism (especially the Carthusians, the Order of the Hermits of St. Augustine, Augustinian Canons and English solitaries) focusing on non-traditional, non-historic patterns.
 It will make use of a collection of published but untranslated semi-religious apologies from northern Europe alongside lesser-known texts from Jean Gerson and Gabriel Biel.